LautyZ05/startup/notes.md

 Also I got to enter into my startup folder in the terminal to be able to upload my html files to the server. (thank you TA for showing me what to do as I was never going to get it on my own)

+### Sep 26th, 2025

+I did the flex assignment and it was way more complicated than I thought at least for me.
+Wrote down some notes in the CSS section to help quickly remember what some things do.

 ## AWS

 My IP address is: 52.201.35.163